The Domain Name Management Guide

-A Domain Name is one of the most important business assets.
-It is also a very strange one.
-It costs just a few dollars per year to renew a domain name.
-Make a simple mistake, forget to renew a domain, lose control of it and it may cost you hundreds if not thousands of dollars to get it back!
+A Domain Name is one of the most important business assets that is also very different from other business assets.
+It costs just a few dollars per year to renew a domain name, but forget to renew a domain, lose control of it, and it may cost you hundreds if not thousands of dollars or more to get it back!

 It is important that you keep track of your domain names so that they are always renewed at the proper time.

 Domain Name Management also involves things other than keeping track of renewals.

 When you have a domain portfolio containing hundreds or thousands of domains, it is often very difficult to know where each domain points to.
 You may have changed service providers and forgotten to change the name servers or you may have changed your name servers to the wrong ones and so on.

 Keep Track of all the Associated SSL Certificates & Other Records like MX, SPF, DKIM

 You may have SSL certificates associated with some of your domain names.
 It becomes necessary to keep track of the expiry dates of the SSL certificates too.

 You may have important TXT records like SPF (Sender Policy Framework), DMARC (Domain-based Message Authentication, Reporting and Conformance) and DKIM (Domain Keys Identified Mail) in your DNS that are critical to email delivery.
 You also have to ensure that your MX (mail exchanger) records are setup properly.

 Check for Inaccessible Email Addresses in Your Domain Records